What's in the Gaza peace deal?

 * In a separate, bilateral agreement, Egypt will agree to open its 14 km (8 mile) border with Gaza at Rafah.

 * The Palestinian Authority, headed by President Mahmoud Abbas, is expected to take over responsibility for administering Gaza's borders from Hamas.
-Israel and Egypt hope it will ensure weapons, ammunition and any "dual-use" goods are prevented from entering Gaza.
-They also expect tight monitoring of imports of construction materials like cement and cast iron to make sure they are used to rebuild or build homes rather than tunnels that have been used to attack Israel.
+Israel and Egypt hope it will ensure weapons, ammunition and any "dual-use" goods are prevented from flowing into Gaza.

-* The Palestinian Authority will lead coordination of the reconstruction effort in Gaza with international donors, including the European Union, Qatar, Turkey and Norway.
+* The Palestinian Authority will lead in coordinating the reconstruction effort in Gaza with international donors, including the European Union.

-* Israel is expected to narrow the security buffer - a no-go area for Palestinians that runs along the inside of the Gaza border - reducing it from 300 meters to 100 meters if the truce holds.
+* Israel is expected to narrow the security buffer along the inside of the Gaza border, reducing it from 300 meters to 100 meters if the truce holds.
 The move will allow Palestinians more access to farm land close to the border.

 LONGER TERM ISSUES TO BE DISCUSSED